rajewsky-lab/openst/docs/faq.md

 [__What cutting temperature is recommended?__](#cutting-temperature){ #cutting-temperature}

 The optimal cutting temperature depends on the tissue being sectioned.
-As a starting point, page 91 in this [reference](../387928-EP_05 - NX70 Op Guide.pdf) is helpful.
+As a starting point, page 91 in this [reference](../387928-EP_05 - NX70 Op Guide.pdf) by Epredia is helpful.

 ## Sample handling